 The Lake Simcoe Protection Act is a legislative framework for protecting Lake Simcoe watershed.
-The act includes the Lake Simcoe Protection Plan and Phosphorus Reduction Strategy.
+The act includes:

-The Plan was developed to help protect the watershed and restore the health of Lake Simcoe.
-The Strategy was developed to help reduce phosphorus levels in Lake Simcoe and ensure long-term protection of the Lake by placing targets to reduce high phosphorus levels in the Lake by almost 40 per cent.
+- Phosphorus Reduction Strategy to help reduce phosphorus levels in Lake Simcoe and ensure long-term protection of the Lake by placing targets to reduce high phosphorus levels in the Lake by almost 40%.

 The City of Barrie receives its drinking water from both surface water and groundwater sources.
 The City currently protects the drinking water sources by monitoring and managing our lakes, streams and creeks, by using up to date water treatment systems, by ensuring that pipes, watermains and storage towers are in good repair, by testing it regularly, and by the ongoing training of City staff.